tylerwillis/super-tortoise/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 You can build this muscle from almost any starting point, it just requires breaking a big goal into small-enough goals that your feedback loop is quick and positive enough to continue motivating you.
 This is hard.
 Great teachers or coaches can help by using their experience to help us set achievable goals and connect them to a bigger outcome, but great teachers and coaches are rare.
 I wasn't lucky enough to have this experience.

 Curiousity and obsession are great hacks.
 They reframe the goal from accomplishment to learning, which allows for a much faster and more positive loop.

+## ---

+Even with that advantage, it took me 15-30 years to develop . i hope this is a short circuit for others.

 Desire is a contract that you make with yourself to be unhappy until you get what you want

+ "Comparison is the thief of joy" - every person you admire failed thousands of times.
+Being focused on your own work & the knowledge that failure is part of self-improvement and doesn't invalidate you.

+Get more or desire less.

 Optimism and naivety do not need to go hand-in-hand.
 If you believe that society can intentionally get better, you naturally should believe that you and other people can get better too.
 You can focus on an immediate practice: improve your skills and tools, use those to improve the world around you, and give those skills and tools freely to others.

 Without any magical thinking, you can immediately create a positive feedback where you inspire others through positive change and get inspired in return to keep going.
 As a personal philosophy, Skilled Optimism is a practical way to be happier, more effective, and more pro-social.

-## Skilled Optimism
+Just having a vision for how the world can be better isn't enough, you need to also have the belief that you can get better too.
+You might be lucky enough to have that belief innately, but most people have to develop it intentionally.

+\---

 Frequently nowadays long distance hikes (walking tours) are undertaken along long distance paths, including the National Trails in England and Wales, the National Trail System in the USA and The Grande Randonnée (France), Grote Routepaden, or Lange-afstand-wandelpaden (Holland), Grande Rota (Portugal), Gran Recorrido (Spain) is a network of long-distance footpaths in Europe, mostly in France, Belgium, the Netherlands and Spain.
 There are extensive networks in other European countries of long distance trails, as well as in Canada, Australia, New Zealand, Nepal, and to a lesser extent other Asiatic countries, like Turkey, Israel, and Jordan.
 In the Alps of Austria, Slovenia, Switzerland, Germany, France, and Italy walking tours are often made from 'hut-to-hut', using an extensive system of mountain huts.